-ii.
-Does the Lead Agency certify that the length of the grace period was established in consultation with the State, Territorial, or Tribal public health agency?
+- ii.
+Does the Lead Agency certify that the length of the grace period was established in consultation with the State, Territorial, or Tribal public health agency? - [ ] No. If no, describe:

-c.
-Describe how the Lead Agency coordinates with licensing agencies and other relevant State, Territorial, Tribal, and local agencies to provide referrals and support to help families with children receiving services during a grace period comply with immunization and other health and safety requirements: Resources are available on the Lead Agency's website.
-These resources can direct families to the Immunization Programs to speak to staff and medical nurses.
-Families will be provided directions to local providers where their child may receive immunizations.

-2.4 Lead Agency Outreach to Families Experiencing Homelessness, Families with Limited English Proficiency, and Persons with Disabilities
+- c.
+Describe how the Lead Agency coordinates with licensing agencies and other relevant State, Territorial, Tribal, and local agencies to provide referrals and support to help families with children receiving services during a grace period comply with immunization and other health and safety requirements: The Lead Agency received the preliminary monitoring notice on April 20, 2024.
+The Lead Agency needs additional time to meet the requirement and does not expect to have it met by October 1, 2024.
+The Lead Agency has a 30 day grace period however, does not offer support or referrals to help families comply with immunization requirements during that time frame. - 2.4 Lead Agency Outreach to Families Experiencing Homelessness, Families with Limited English Proficiency, and Persons with Disabilities